ancorgs/alp-system-management/cockpit.md

  - no machine type choice
  - no BIOS legacy / UEFI choice
  - add virtio devices is not yet possible ? (only passthrough seems to be available)
+ - only local management is possible, qemu:///system is hardcoded
+ - no connector choice (like ssh)
+ - state of libvirt daemon check is only a local testing ?
+ - hardcoded to qemu-system-x86_64
+ - qcow2 format only
+ - VM storage is very limited

 One of the good things about `virt-manager` is that it doesn't need to be installed in the same machine hosting the virtual machines.
 Actually, an installation of `virt-manager` can be configured